 Sample Powerpoint: Maps/Legends (use of simple effects)

-Sample Powerpoint: The "ULM interactive learning model". (use of motion)
+Sample Powerpoint: The "ULM interactive learning model". (use of motion).

-I was absent.
+I was absent or unavailable.
 What should I do?

 Is there a special preference for sending you email?